-Page three of the DonorsTrust donor-advised fund application features a unique box.
+Page six of the DonorsTrust donor-advised-fund application features a unique box.
 In it, new clients are asked to, “describe your charitable principles, interests, and goals so that DonorsTrust may better preserve your donor intent.”

-Preserving donor intent for liberty-minded donors forms the core of DonorsTrust’s mission.
-That is why it is the first question we need answered when establishing a new relationship.
+Preserving donor intent for liberty-minded donors forms the core of the DonorsTrust mission.
+That is why it is the first question we need our givers to answer when establishing a new relationship.

-These donor intent statements vary as widely as do our clients.
-Some are single sentence declarations of a keen interest in free enterprise or a particular issue set.
+These donor-intent statements vary as widely as do our clients.
+Some statements are single-sentence declarations of a keen interest in free enterprise or a particular issue set, like freedom in education, economic freedom or Second Amendment rights, for example.
 Others, particularly those meant to govern bequest giving, are much longer, articulating a commitment to the principles of liberty, devotion to particular groups, and a specific vision for building out a charitable legacy.

-Casual givers may not dwell much on the driving purpose behind their giving.
+Casual givers may not dwell much on the main purpose behind their giving.
 It’s even rarer that they take the time to write it down.
-But for those ready to be more strategic in their giving, initiating a donor intent statement is the first step to focus their guiding ideas.
+But for those ready to be more strategic in their giving, initiating a donor-intent statement is the first step to focus their guiding ideas.

 Having your intent spelled out also affords you the mental space to make the hardest decisions in philanthropy – saying no to worthy projects.
 The key to strategic philanthropy is to focus on those areas where you believe you can make the most difference, and sometimes that means declining to engage so you can more effectively manage giving to your core interests.